inikishev/glio.jl/README.md

 for (images, labels) in dl
   ...
 ```
-Label functiom, `last_folder`, is like `torchvision.datasets.ImageFolder` - for `root/dog/xxx.png` it returns `dog`.
+Label function, `last_folder`, is like `torchvision.datasets.ImageFolder` - for `root/dog/xxx.png` it returns `dog`.
 DatasetLabel it automatically saves labels into `ds.labels`, and one-hot encodes them when iterating.
 Simply use with MLUtils DataLoader and set collate to true.

 Easily split dataset using split:
 ```julia